ThinkDataEd/curriculum/docs/unit4/lesson4.md

 3. Once they have made a decision on the revisions, they will reflect these changes on their posters.

 4. Now they will edit their campaigns.
-The Recorder/Reporter will type for his/her team and will login by going to the IDS Home page and clicking on Campaign Manager.
+The Recorder/Reporter will type for his/her team and will login by going to the IDS Portal and clicking on Campaign Manager.

 5. Then, ask students to find their team’s campaign.
 If the campaign is not visible, they may do a **Search** by typing in their campaign name.